 The 21st century digital revolution fulfilled the need felt by scholars, researchers, librarians and museum curators to preserve data for long term usage and access.
 It provided the platform for data-intensive research and solved the problem of data deluge.
 This period witnessed several significant strands of early computational research in humanities including the development of indices, annotated linguistic corpora, and digitally encoded texts.
 In simpler terms, data began to be prepared, collected, organized, and maintained in data sets.

-In the specific context of social research, data curation not only involves the capturing and preserving of data but it also carries the additional burden of gathering information about the methods used to produce the data i.e. the process of data curation gives additional consideration to the methods involved in data collection.
+In the specific context of social research, data curation not only involves the capturing and preservation of data but it also carries the additional burden of gathering information about the methods used to produce the data i.e. the process of data curation gives additional consideration to the methods involved in data collection.
 Data curation in this context also involves collecting raw and abstracted material created as a part of the research process.
-The information collected or the material generated feeds as input to further research and is also essential for subsequent interpretation and reuse.
-The unique feature of data generated in survey research includes the social practices, layers of interpretation and effective responses characterizing the data.
+The information collected or the material generated feeds as input for further research and is also essential for subsequent interpretation and reuse.
+The unique features of data generated in survey research include the social practices, layers of interpretation and effective responses characterizing the data.
 These unique features have important implications for designing curation systems and curation education programs.
-They signal a paradigm shift towards building technology driven platforms and developing web-applications where scholars can easily share research ideas, working papers, publications along with the used data and other relevant information, leading to possible reproduction, verification, advancement and public dissemination of research work.
-Curation in survey research additionally implies that data driven activities need knowledge about research and data collection methods, possibly giving rise to a new certifications and specialized training programs.
+They signal a paradigm shift towards building technology-driven platforms and developing web applications where scholars can easily share research ideas, working papers, publications along with the used data and other relevant information, leading to possible reproduction, verification, advancement and public dissemination of research work.
+Curation in survey research additionally implies that data driven activities need knowledge about research and data collection methods, possibly giving rise to new certifications and specialized training programs.

 A platform needs to be set up, connecting students, faculty, researchers, government and their research materials with data sets, analysis and presentation tools and other curation services.
 The aim should be to converge on technically and financially sustainable requirements for digital scholarship.